Jaderald/Jaderald/README.md

 ## About me!

-I am a college Student who is passionate about programming and games development.
-I started making Minecraft bedrock mods and scripts in 2019 on a tablet.
+I am a college Student who is passionate about programming and games development.<br>
+I started making Minecraft bedrock mods and scripts in 2019 on a tablet. <br>

+### Languages

+I primarily code in C# and JavaScript.
+However, I do know: <br>
+* Java,
+* Python,
+* TypeScript,
+* Lua,
+* A very basic amount of C++,

 # Projects